DiegoRojo99/Travel-Blueprint/README.md

 ### Long-Term Goals
 - **Real-Time Flight Prices**:
   Integrate live flight price data for destinations.
 - **User Preferences**:
   Save user travel interests and favorite destinations for a personalized experience.
 - **Collaborative Planning**:
   Allow users to share trips and itineraries with friends and family.
 - **Weather Updates**:
   Show real-time weather conditions for destinations.

-## 🌍 Vision Statement

-**Travel Blueprint** aims to become the go-to tool for travelers, helping them organize, plan, and optimize their trips with ease, convenience, and modern technology.
+- **Drag-and-Drop Itinerary Planning**:
+  Allow users to reorder their itinerary items using a drag-and-drop interface.
+- **Interactive Map with Route Visualization**:
+  Integrate an interactive map (Google Maps API) to visualize destinations, stops, and travel routes.
+- **Trip Calendar Integration**:
+  Sync trips and itineraries with Google Calendar or export as .ics files.
+- **Budget & Expense Tracking**:
+  Add a feature to log trip expenses, categorize them, and set budgets.